bfinell/Crosskey/README.md

 # Crosskey code test

-To run the script navigate to the root folder and write ./mvnw spring-boot:run the web application should run on http://localhost:8080/mortgagePage
+Docker image is available on docker hub, **docker pull bfinell/mortgage** Navigate to root and **run docker-compose up** web interface runs on http://localhost:8080/mortgagePage

 The code reads the file and prints out the customers name and the monthly amount in the console.
 In the browser it is possible to add new customers and mortgages that will be shown on the same page.